 2) Provide reasonable & practical feedback

 You can encourage candidates to work on their skills and experience.
 However, certain things, such as a candidate’s appearance or voice, is irrelevant in this case.
 Candidates are not able to change these aspects, and you should steer clear of feedback that is too personal.
-One thing to focus on can be the candidate’s behaviour and body language during the recruitment process.
+One thing to focus on can be the candidate’s behavior and body language during the recruitment process.

 3) Start with positive points

 This is the basis of giving feedback, not just to rejected candidates, but everyone in general.
 Always start with the positive points as a form of encouragement before commencing the discussion on some points that candidates could have done better in.
 This buffers the blow when you tell them what they need to improve on, rather than making it seem like a personal attack.

 As a recruiter, your first impression or sixth sense about a person might influence your decision.
 However, you should keep these feelings to yourself and never mention them in your rejection letter.
 This action could be considered a biased view, which might lead to legal issues.